Not Another Border Collie Video!May 10, 2021 2021-05-25 1:11

 Not Another Border Collie Video!

-I post a lot of training videos on Facebook.
+There are a lot of training videos on Facebook that I post.
 I do it for a variety of reasons, mostly because I believe that we should share our knowledge with the dog community generously and in return benefit from the knowledge others share, to grow our skills as individuals and a community.

 While the majority of the comments I receive are positive and often lead to interesting spin-off conversations, one type of critical feedback stands out:

 (For other trainers in my situation, “Border Collies” can in the following paragraphs be replaced by: Malinois, German Shepherd Dog, Heeler etc.)

 The reasoning behind this criticism goes like this: A Border Collie loves to work and will work with you regardless of your training philosophy, he is naturally obedient, catches on quickly and does not quit.

 Therefore, he is going to make whatever approach to a specific behavior you show look successful and marvelous, even if it is not.

 I partly agree with this.
 Border Collies (some more than others) love to work to a fault, and many will tolerate even the wildest training ideas.
 In agility, a practice of running hot wires over bars to keep dogs from bar knocking has been used in the past – obviously you would need a pretty driven dog to return to jumping with you after he has been shocked by the jump bar.
 I have seen many Border Collies put into training situations where they failed again and again and were scolded, but were resilient enough to keep on trying even after the twentieth and thirtieth fail.
 This definitely is a trait that we do not see in all other breeds.